alamtanvir25/newsapp/README.md

-This is a newsapp made with the help of news api
+This is a newsapp made with the help of news api.

-Run this app on local host using : npm start
+You can run this app on local host using : npm start